NeVeSpl/RevitDBExplorer/readme.md

 e.g. `123456` - number | select elements with given id  | new ElementIdSetFilter(new [] {new ElementId(123456)})
 e.g. `Wall` - revit class | select elements of given class | .OfClass(typeof(Wall)) or <br/>new ElementMulticlassFilter()
 e.g. `OST_Windows` - revit category | select elements of given category | .OfCategory(BuiltInCategory.OST_Windows) or <br/>new ElementMulticategoryFilter()
-`param = walue` | a phrase that uses [any of the operators](#operators) is recognised as a search for parameter| new ElementParameterFilter()
+`param = value` | a phrase that uses [any of the operators](#operators) is recognised as a search for a parameter (value)| new ElementParameterFilter()
 `foo` - any not recognized text | wildcard serach for given text in parameters : Name, Mark, Type Name, Family and Type | ParameterFilterRuleFactory.CreateContainsRule(),  <br/>BuiltInParameter.ALL_MODEL_TYPE_NAME, <br/>BuiltInParameter.ALL_MODEL_MARK, <br/>BuiltInParameter.ELEM_FAMILY_AND_TYPE_PARAM, <br/>BuiltInParameter.DATUM_TEXT

 Queries are case-insensitive.
 Matching for categories/classes/parameters is done in a fuzzy way, you do not have to be very precise with names, but this may lead to some false positive results.

-Parameters searching is only available for BuiltInParameters (for now).
 A value you are searching for is not parsed/interpreted (yet), which means that it uses internal Revit storage units/form, not Revit UI units.
 For parameters that have StorageType.String, you can do wildcard search by using `%` or  `*` at the beginning and/or end of searching text e.g. `Mark = *foo%`

 <a name="classifiers"></a>